Histoplasmosis is acquired by inhaling spores of the fungus.

 Symptoms are vague at first.
 People may feel tired, weak, and generally ill.
 Symptoms may worsen very slowly or extremely rapidly.

 Pneumonia may develop but is rarely severe, except in people with AIDS.
 Rarely, meningitis Subacute and Chronic Meningitis Subacute meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space) when it develops... read more (inflammation of the tissues covering the brain and spinal cord) may develop, causing a headache and a stiff neck.
 The liver, spleen, and lymph nodes may enlarge.
 Less commonly, the infection causes ulcers to form in the mouth and intestines.
 Rarely, the adrenal glands are damaged, causing Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
 Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more .

-Even with treatment, death may occur rapidly in people with AIDS.
+Even with treatment, histoplasmosis may be rapidly fatal in people with AIDS.

 Chronic cavitary histoplasmosis

 This lung infection develops gradually over several weeks, causing a cough and difficulty breathing that become increasingly worse.
 Symptoms include weight loss, night sweats, a mild fever, and a general feeling of illness (malaise).

 Most people recover without treatment.
 However, breathing difficulties may continue to worsen, and some people cough up blood, sometimes in large amounts.
 Lung tissue is destroyed, and scar tissue forms.
 Lung damage or bacterial invasion of the lungs may eventually be fatal.

 Diagnosis of Histoplasmosis